Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Confirm whether the sofa has a removable bench cushion or a fixed tight seat.
+• Confirm whether the sofa has a removable bench cushion or a fixed tight seat before you measure first.

-• Rotate use and spot-clean promptly to prevent visible wear patterns.
+• Rotate use and spot-clean promptly so visible wear patterns do not set in too early.

 Single-cushion sofa vs. bench seat sofa

-Most retailers treat these as the same idea: one continuous sitting surface.
+In retail listings, these usually mean the same idea: one continuous sitting surface.

 Tight-seat sofa vs. loose bench cushion